What Is API Testing?

 Given the critical role that APIs play in modern applications, any failure in performance or security can lead to significant issues like data breaches, system crashes, or poor user experiences.
 By thoroughly testing APIs, developers can identify and fix bugs early in the development process to improve the stability and reliability of the software.

-Software development teams may perform a variety of tests to ensure the reliability, security, and performance of APIs.
+Software development teams may perform a variety of these testing types to ensure the reliability, security, and performance of APIs.

 • Functional testing tests API functions to ensure they work as expected and can handle various inputs to produce the correct outputs.